PZSP2-translator/lecture-translator/README.md

 uczestnictwa w przedmiotach oferowanych przez Politechnikę Warszawską, które są prowadzone tylko w języku polskim.

+### EN:

+## Project goal

+The goal of the project is to create an application that supports foreign students in participating in lectures that are conducted exclusively in Polish.
+The application will serve as a tool for live translation of lectures into English and will enable note-taking based on the lecture.

+The application on the lecturer's side will first convert text to speech, then to English, to pass it on to the students.
+In addition, lecturers will be able to post their presentations in the application so that students can follow them on their own and include slides in the notes.

+Students will create notes by placing fragments of the translated transcription, adding their own text, and posting images or slides from the presentation.
+After creating the notes, they will be able to place bookmarks and underlines to make the notes more clear.
+During note creation, information about the date, subject name, and lecture topic will be added automatically.

+Additionally, during the live lecture, students will be able to ask questions in English using the application, which will be translated and passed on to the lecturer to answer.

+The main motivation for the project is to provide students from outside Poland with the opportunity to participate in subjects offered by the Warsaw University of Technology, which are conducted only in Polish.

 ## starting the application

 the following tutorial assumes that your setup is windows => wsl2 => docker containers the docker-compose for api-frontend will work without any needed changes if the setup is different, however the docker-compose for microphone will need to be rewritten depending no your setup.

 ## starting api + frontend

 ### add firewall + proxy rules

 add a firewall rule to allow tcp connections to port 3000 and port 5000

 in terminal with administrator rights: